Welcome to our lesson about Reflexive Verbs in Spanish (“Verbos reflexivos”).

 Levantarse to get up

 Quedarse to stay

 Sentarse to sit down

 Volverse to become

 Many actions of our daily routine are reflexive (“to get up”, “to shower”…).
-In our vocabulary section we have this post where you can learn more vocabulary about daily activities.
+Click here if you wish to learn more verbs and phrases about daily routine.

 4. Conjugating reflexive verbs

-To conjugate reflexive verbs, you need to learn a Reflexive Pronoun for each person:
+In order to conjugate Reflexive Verbs, we first need to learn a Reflexive Pronoun for each person:

 Person Reflexive Pronoun

 For almost all the tenses, you need to place these Reflexive Pronouns right before the conjugated verb.